How to use Wi-Fi in Cuba

-If you observe the people in the Wi-Fi zones you will see guys (and sometimes a girl) sitting there with laptops equipped with a little Wi-Fi antenna.
+If you observe the people in the Wi-Fi zones, you will see guys (and sometimes a girl) sitting there with laptops equipped with a little Wi-Fi antenna.
 Those are the Internet dealers.
 They will connect you for half the price.
 1 CUC per hour.
-They simply create a network and you are connected to their account.
+They just create a network and you are connected to their account.

 The best thing about these dealers is that they will set up your device so that it can connect to their private network.
-Don’t worry they all are IT professionals, probably better that the IT guys at your work.
-You don’t have to buy a card, you don’t have to break all kinds of security settings.
+Don’t worry they all are IT professionals, probably better than the IT guys at your work.
+You don’t have to buy a card; you don’t have to break all kinds of security settings.
 Great!

 The drawback is that the dealers share their connection with as many people as possible.
 That’s their business.
-Connect at 2 CUC/hour and sell 6 connections at 1… make 4 J.
+Connect at 2 CUC/hour and sell 6 connections at 1… make 4 :-).

 Video chatting, watching Facebook clips or going on YouTube is a problem due to the band with.
 Mail will do fine!